tnguyen91/anime-recommendation/README.md

 # Anime Recommendation System using Restricted Boltzmann Machines

 A machine learning-based anime recommendation system that leverages **Restricted Boltzmann Machines (RBM)** for collaborative filtering.
-The system provides personalized anime recommendations and includes a full-stack web application with React frontend and Flask API backend.
+The system provides personalized anime recommendations and includes a full-stack web application with React frontend and FastAPI backend.

 ## Features